Big Tigger: Additional credits

 Morgan began his rap career when he was featured on "Snake", a top-20 song from R. Kelly's 2003 album, 'Chocolate Factory' and a hidden track on Ginuwine's 2003 album The Senior.
 He boasts numerous vocal cameo appearances on albums for hip-hop artists including Method Man, O.G.C., Redman, Too Short and Pete Rock.
 In 2001, Big Tigger demonstrated his lyrical prowess on Jordan Brand's promotional CD-rom, which accompanied the Air Jordan 17 basketball shoes.

 The announcing and ring introductions in Fight Night 2004, a boxing video game developed by EA Sports, were recorded by him.
 Big Tigger's commentating character can also be unlocked in the game as a playable middleweight fighter (cheat code activation required).

-He also works as the resident DJ at Atlanta Hawks and Atlanta Falcons games.
+He also works as the resident DJ at Atlanta Falcons games & the PA announcer at Atlanta Hawks games.